robingranqvist/thesis/README.md

 This is the repo containing all files used in my thesis @ BTH.

 The website(s) is a mock SaaS product called Visualisera, some kind of no-code tool used to visualize data.
 The pages are built to measure the performance of a Webflow site by comparing it to an identical version developed in Wordpress.
+Each website has been hosted in two separate way.
+One static and one deployed version.
+Details below.

+Google Lighthouse has been automated to measure 6 performance metrics of each websites performance on both the desktop- and mobile breakpoint.
+Each version on each breakpoint has been analysed 100 times in order to reach a statistically significant average for each metric.

 ![repo__thumb](./thumb__repo.png)